 Data Storage & Organization

-Scrapalot provides flexible, powerful data storage designed for optimal performance and security.
+Scrapalot provides flexible, powerful data storage designed for optimal performance and security with a dual-database architecture separating user data from AI data.

 Storage Strategy